- Korea’s March exports advance 16.6% to $53.8 billion 2021-04-01

 Among Korea’s 20 major export items, all items experienced growth except for displays.
 Outbound shipments of the following items expanded: semiconductors, general machinery, petrochemicals, automobiles, steel products, petroleum products, ships, auto parts, bio-health products, wireless communication devices, computers, textiles, plastic products, agricultural products and fisheries, fine chemical materials, cosmetics, secondary batteries, home appliances, and robots.

 Exports of petrochemicals jumped 48.5 percent to $4.8 billion as global oil prices rebounded.
 Moreover, synthetic resins used in packaging materials and home appliances and synthetic rubber used in medical products rose in demand.
-Exports of petrochemicals recorded the highest export value on record.
+Petrochemicals in March recorded the highest export value on record.

 Petroleum products posted year-on-year growth for the first time in 27 months and went up 18.3 percent to $2.7 billion.
 The export volume went down, but rising oil prices led to an upturn in petroleum exports.